pyMatJ/DigiclearJSONConverter/README.md

 Documentation
 -------------
-A full documentation is available at [insert readthedocs url later](https://DigiclearJSONConverter.readthedocs.io/en/latest/).
+A full documentation is available [here](https://odin-doc.c2n.u-psud.fr/doc/DigiclearJSONConverter) (accesible only from C2N internal network).
 This readme aims at giving you a jumpstart.

 Installation
 -------------